Skip to main content

 Available as a 600 mg/10 mL injection that must be further diluted prior to IV infusion.1

-To prepare, withdraw 10 mL (600 mg) of solution and inject into an infusion bag or glass bottle containing 100, 250, or 500 mL of 5% dextrose for a final concentration of approximately 1.2–6 mg/mL.1 Discard any remaining solution in the vial.1 Allow the diluted solution to warm to room temperature prior to infusion.1 Do not shake the vial or diluted solution.1 Infuse over a period of at least 1 hour and complete within 8 hours of dilution.1 Do not administer in the same IV line with other medicinal products.1
+To prepare, determine the dose and number of risankizumab-rzaa vials necessary based on indication for use (Table 1).
+Subsequently, withdraw 10 mL (600 mg) of solution and inject into an infusion bag or glass bottle containing 5% dextrose or 0.9% sodium chloride (see Table 1) for a final concentration of approximately 1.2–6 mg/mL.1 Discard any remaining solution in the vial.1 Allow the diluted solution to warm to room temperature prior to infusion if stored refrigerated.1 Infuse over a period of at least 1 hour for the 600 mg dose; infuse over at least 2 hours for the 1200 mg dose.1 Do not administer in the same IV line with other medicinal products.1 Do not shake the vial or diluted solution in the infusion bag or glass bottle.1

-If not used immediately, store diluted solution at 2–8°C and protect from light for up to 20 hours.1 Subsequently, the diluted solution can be kept at room temperature up to 25°C and protected from direct and indirect sunlight for 8 hours (cumulative time after preparation including the storage and infusion period).1
+If not used immediately, store diluted solution at 2–8°C and protect from light for up to 20 hours.1 Immediately after preparation or removal from refrigeration, the diluted solution can be stored at room temperature up to 25°C and protected from sunlight for 4 hours (cumulative time from start of dilution to start of infusion).1 Exposure to indoor light is acceptable during room temperature storage and administration.1

 If a dose is missed, administer as soon as possible; thereafter, resume dosing at the regularly scheduled time.1